MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-Mailbox.md

 You can't use this parameter with the Anr, Database, or Identity parameters.

 The ServerName and ServerLegacyDN properties for a mailbox may not be updated immediately after a mailbox move within a database availability group (DAG).
-To get the most up-to-date values for these mailbox properties, run the command Get-Mailbox \<Identity\> | Get-MailboxStatistics | Format-List Name,ServerName,ServerLegacyDN.
+To get the most up-to-date values for these mailbox properties, run the command `Get-Mailbox <Identity> | Get-MailboxStatistics | Format-List Name,ServerName,ServerLegacyDN`.

 ```yaml
 Type: ServerIdParameter